stingwolf1080/dynamic-filter/README.md

 This package provides a powerful, URL-based query parser that translates complex query strings into dynamic database conditions.
 It is fully integrated with our generic repository and currently supports `mongox`, `pgx`, and `sqlx`.

+For ID reference checking and dependency hydration before persistence, see the [Dependency Resolver guide](pkg/resolver/README.md).

 ## Table of Contents
 - [Filtering (`filter`)](#filtering-filter)
   - [Supported Operators](#supported-operators)